Igor-Geovani-Dias-Santos/Igor-Geovani-Dias-Santos/README.md

 ###

-<p data-importer="text" align="center">Computer Science student focused on cybersecurity.
-Currently learning JavaScript to better understand web architecture and vulnerabilities.
-Always exploring new tools, CTFs, and ways to break (and fix) things.</p>
+<p data-importer="text" align="center">Computer Science student building skills in offensive security (Red Team) with an eye on Purple Team.
+Learning Python for security scripting.
+Always in CTFs, breaking (and fixing) things.</p>

 ###